iivanoo/covid-apps-observer/data/data_us/reports/resources/org.chifranciscan.android.chih.virtualcare___12.0.16.005_01/report.md

 <img src="5_star_reviews_wordcloud.png" alt="org.chifranciscan.android.chih.virtualcare 5 reviews"/>
 </p>

+> Got an appointment right away.
+With pictures I sent of my issue, diagnosis was easy for the doctor, and prescriptions were sent to my preferred pharmacy.<br> :date: __2021-01-21 01:50:25__

+> Good first experience, good Dr!<br> :date: __2021-01-20 02:09:22__

 > Quick and nice physicians!
 Definitely the way to go in a pandemic.<br> :date: __2021-01-02 20:39:49__

 > I had a good experience, my wait time was very short and I appreciated my doctors professionalism.<br> :date: __2020-10-11 16:32:44__